This article is part of the “Fulfillment Series.” Click here to learn more.

 Step 2: Relinquish Victim Mentality

-Victim mentality robs us of our agency, hope and motivation, while preventing us from taking full responsibility for where we currently are in life.
-Yes, sometimes it’s much easier to blame an unjust world, terrible circumstances, a difficult childhood or a cruel God for the hardships that befall us.
-Although blaming others can give us a temporary illusion of control, in the long run it will only bring us back to the self-pity and rage with which we started.
+Victim mentality robs us of our agency, hope, and motivation while preventing us from taking full responsibility for where we currently are in life.
+Yes, sometimes it’s much easier to blame an unjust world, terrible circumstances, a difficult childhood, od or a cruel God for the hardships that befall us.
+Although blaming others can give us a temporary illusion of control, in the long r, the unit will only bring us back to the self-pity and rage with which we started.
 While we often can’t change what has happened to us, we can certainly shift how we respond to our circumstances.

 Some deliberately ran into electric wires to electrocute themselves to death, while others chose to remain alive.
 The conditions were so horrific, that it would have been understandable for every prisoner to suffer miserably and lose hope.
-Yet Frankl tells us from firsthand experience that some were able to remain amazingly positive amidst the adversity.
-They had every reason to see themselves as victims, but ultimately chose to relinquish victim mentality and maintain hope.
+Yet Frankl tells us from firsthand experience that some were able to remain amazingly positive amidst adversity.
+They had every reason to see themselves as victims but ultimately chose to relinquish victim mentality and maintain hope.

 Step 3: Finding Meaning in Your Pain

 Finding meaning in your pain is the third and perhaps most important step of this process.
 What is your pain trying to tell you?
-Perhaps the adversity you are facing is a call for you to learn something new, make changes in your life or cultivate different aspects of yourself?
-Adversity is often a wake-up call to do things we know we should have been doing all along, such as taking better care of our health, learning how to better manage our finances, leaving a destructive relationship, prioritizing important relationships or dedicating ourselves to an important cause.
+Perhaps the adversity you are facing is a call for you to learn something new, make changes in your life or cultivate different aspects of yourself.
+Adversity is often a wake-up call to do things we know we should have been doing all along.
+This can be taking better care of our health, learning how to better manage our finances, leaving a destructive relationship, prioritizing important relationships, or dedicating ourselves to an important cause.

-Ultimately, Spring brings us the opportunity to grow the most potent flower of all: hope.
+Ultimately, spring brings us the opportunity to grow the most potent flower of all: hope.
 Hope is the fruit that comes from properly reflecting on the root of one’s pain and ultimately taking ownership of it and one’s own life.
 As Christopher Reeve once powerfully stated, “Once you choose hope, anything’s possible.”